entelognathus/Arthrodire-phylogeny/character list of arthrodires.md

 > - Central sensory canals meet posterioly on central plates in *Watsonosteus* and *Dickosteus*.

 ## References
 Archibald JD.
 1994.
 Metataxon concepts and assessing possible ancestry using phylogenetic systematics.
 Systematic Biology 43: 27–40.

 Asmuss H. 1856.
-Das vollkommenste Hautskelet der bisher bekannten Thierreihe, An fossilen Fischen des Alten Rothen Sandsteins aufgefunden und aus ihren Resten erläutert.
+Das vollkommenste Hautskelet der bisherbekannten Thierreihe, An fossilen Fischen des Alten Rothen Sandsteins aufgefunden und aus ihren Resten erläutert.
 Abhandlung zur Erlangung der Magisterwürd.
-Dorpat:
-Gedruckt bei Schünmans Wittwe & C. Mattiesen.
+Dorpat: Gedruckt bei Schünmans Wittwe & C. Mattiesen.

 Barriel V, Tassy P. 1998.
-Rooting with multiple outgroups:
-Consensus versus parsimony.
+Rooting with multiple outgroups: Consensus versus parsimony.
 Cladistics 14: 193–200.

 Boylan JC.
 1973.
 Eastmanosteus, a placoderm from the Devonian of North America.
 Unpublished D. Phil.
 Thesis, Columbia University, New York, USA.

 Carr RK.
 1991.
 Reanalysis of Heintzichthys gouldii, an aspinothoracid arthrodire (Placodermi) from the Famennian of northern Ohio, U.S.A. with a review of brachythoracid systematics.
-Zoological Journal of the Linnean Society 103:
+Zoological Journal of the Linnean Society 103: 349–390.
-349–390.

 Carr RK.
 1994.
 A redescription of Gymnotrachelus (Placodermi: Arthrodira) from the Cleveland Shale (Famennian) of northern Ohio, U.S.A.
 Kirtlandia 48: 3–21.

+Carr, R. K. (1995).
+Placoderm diversity and evolution.
+Bull.
+Muséum Natl.
+Nat.
+17, 85–125.

 Carr RK.
 1996.
 Stenosteus angustopectus sp. nov. from the Cleveland Shale (Famennian) of northern Ohio with a review of selenosteid (Placodermi) systematics.
-Kirtlandia
-49: 19–43.
+Kirtlandia 49: 19–43.

 Carr RK.
 2004.
 Recognizing paraphyletic stem groups: A case study in the analysis of eubrachythoracid arthrodires (Placodermi).
 In: Arratia G, Wilson MVH, Cloutier R, eds.
 Recent advances in the origin and early radiation of vertebrates.
 München: Verlag Dr. Friedrich Pfeil, 127– 138.

-Carr RK, Johanson Z, Ritchie R. 2009.
-The phyllolepid placoderm Cowralepis mclachlani: Insights into the evolution of feeding mechanisms in jawed vertebrates.
-Journal of Morphology DOI: 10.1002/jmor.10719: 1–30.
+Carr, R. K., Johanson, Z., and Ritchie, A. (2009).
+The Phyllolepid Placoderm Cowralepis mclachlani: Insights into the Evolution of Feeding Mechanisms in Jawed Vertebrates.
+J. Morpho.
+270, 775–804. doi: 10.1002/jmor.10719

+Carr, R. K., Lelievre, H., and Jackson, G. (2010).
+“The ancestral morphotype for the gnathostome pectoral fin revisited and the placoderm condition,” in Phylogeny and Paleobiogeography of Fossil Fishes, eds D. K. Elliott, J. G. Maisey, X. Yu, and D. Miao (New Delhi: Morphology), 107–122.

 Chapman F. 1916.
-On the generic position of ‘Asterolepis ornate, var. australis’, McCoy: with description of a new variety.
+On the generic position of ‘Asterolepis ornate, var. australis’, McCoy: with description of a newvariety.
 Proceedings of the Royal Society of Victoria, Melbourne 28: 211–215.

 Claypole EW.
 1892.
 A new gigantic placoderm from Ohio.
 American Geologist 10: 1–4.

 Claypole EW.
 1896.
 Dinichthys prentis-clarki.
 American Geologist 18: 199–201.

 Cossman M. 1910.
 Rectification de nomenclature.
 Revue Critique de Paléozoologie 14: 74.

 Dean B. 1901a.
 Palaeontological notes.
 I. On two new arthrodires from the Cleveland Shale of Ohio.
 Memoirs of the New York Academy of Sciences 2: 87–100.

 Dean B. 1901b.
 Palaeontological notes.
 III.
 Further notes on the relationships of the Arthrognathii.
 Memoirs of the New York Academy of Sciences 2: 110–123.

 Denison RH.
 1975.
 Evolution and classification of placoderm fishes.
 Breviora 432: 1–24.

 Denison RH.
 1978.
 Handbook of paleoichthyology.
 2. Placodermi.
 Stuttgart: Gustav Fischer Verlag.

 Denison RH.
 1984.
-Further consideration of the phylogeny and classification of the Order Arthrodira (Pisces: Placodermi).
+Further consideration of the phylogenyand classification of the Order Arthrodira (Pisces: Placodermi).
 Journal of Vertebrate Paleontology 4: 396–412.

 Dennis KD, Miles RS.
 1979a.
 A second eubrachythoracid arthrodire from Gogo, Western Australia.
 Zoological Journal of the Linnean Society 67: 1–29.

 Dennis KD, Miles RS.
 1979b.
-Eubrachythoracid arthrodires with tubular rostral plates from Gogo, Western Australia.
-Zoological Journal of the Linnean Society 67: 297–328.
+Eubrachythoracid arthrodires with tubular rostral plates from Gogo, Western Australia.Zoological Journal of the Linnean Society 67: 297–328.

 Dennis KD, Miles RS.
 1980.
 New durophagus arthrodires from Gogo, Western Australia.
 Zoological Journal of the Linnean Society 69: 43–85.

 Dennis KD, Miles RS.
 1981.
 A pachyosteomorph arthrodire from Gogo, Western Australia.
-Zoological Journal of the Linnean Society 73: 213–258.
+Zoological Journal of the Linnean Society 73: 213–258. doi: 10.1111/j.1096-3642.1981.tb01594.x

 Dennis KD, Miles RS.
 1982.
 A eubrachythoracid arthrodire with a snub-nose from Gogo, Western Australia.
 Zoological Journal of the Linnean Society 75: 153–166.

 Dennis-Bryan KD.
 1995.
 Some comments on the placoderm parasphenoid.
 In: Arsenault M, Lelièvre H, Janvier P, eds.
 VIIe International Symposium international, Parc de Miguasha, Québec: Études sur le Vertébrés inférieurs Early Vertebrates (Nouvelle, Quebec, Canada), Vol. 17.
 Paris: Bulletin du Muséum national d’Histoire naturelle, 127–142.

 Dennis-Bryan KD.
 1987.
 A new species of eastmanosteid arthrodire (Pisces: Placodermi) from Gogo, Western Australia.
 Zoological Journal of the Linnean Society 90: 1–64.

 Dennis-Bryan KD, Miles RS.
 1983a.
 Further eubrachythoracid arthrodires from Gogo, Western Australia.
 Zoological Journal of the Linnean Society 77: 145–173.

 Dennis-Bryan KD, Miles RS.
 1983b.
 Renaming of Kimberia.
 Zoological Journal of the Linnean Society 78: 398.

 Dunkle DH, Bungart PA.
 1939.
 A new arthrodire from the Cleveland Shale Formation.
 Scientific Publications of the Cleveland Museum of Natural History 8: 13–28.

 Dunkle DH, Bungart PA.
 1942.
 A new genus and species of Arthrodire from the Cleveland Shale.
 Scientific Publications